cu-numcomp/spring23-community-willemhscott/README.md

 1. Create a notebook or other presentation in this repository (could be a PDF, video, etc.).
 You'll make this public (circa April 4) to share with peers.
 If you make a video or presentation that you wish to host elsewhere, please create a markdown file with a brief title and abstract, and link to the external presentation.
 2. Try to convey what you've learned about the project in what would take 5-10 minutes to read/watch.
 If it's software that can run in a notebook, you can include runnable examples.
-Images a nd plots are highly encouraged.
+Images and plots are highly encouraged.
 3. Share at least one question you have about the software.
 4. Propose at least one experiment that would be interesting for a group project.
 Describe what the experiment would measure and how it would be presented (e.g., what the axes would be on a figure).
 5. Commit and push to your repository.
 6. Make your repository public on GitHub by clicking "Settings", scroll to the bottom and "Change visibility".